 Independent organisations known as Certification Bodies are competent to judge whether an applying company complies with the requirements, or if its certificate should be suspended.
-All listed Certification Bodies are accredited (ISO/IEC 17065 with a specific scope) and approved by the Head Office.
+The ENplus® certification bodies shall perform the following evaluation activities (as applicable):

-Inspection Bodies are in charge of conducting scheduled and unscheduled audits of certified companies or companies willing to enter the scheme.
 Testing Bodies are in charge of conducting a set of standardised laboratory test on product samples.
 The results are then communicated to the selected Certification Body, which decides whether to deliver the ENplus® certificate.
-All listed Inspection and Testing Bodies must be accredited and approved by the Head Office.
+All listed Testing Bodies must be accredited and approved by the Head Office.